OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 ### Data Sources

-Our data source hinge upon a SQL file, named **Northwind Project DB Query**, designed to populate an entire database with all pre-determined information.
+Our data source hinges upon a SQL file, named **Northwind Project DB Query**, designed to populate a database with specific pre-determined information.

 ### Tools